gitRepositoryForCS/Android_App_with_AppEngine_MapReduce/README.md

 The following gif shows the test recording of user sign-in and sign-out using Espresso.
 ![alt tag](https://github.com/yingchenyingchen/Android_App_with_Appengine_MapReduce/blob/master/espressor_signIn_signOut_test.gif)

-The following gif shows the test recording of submitting comments and deleting comments using Espresso.
+The following gif shows the test recording of submitting and deleting comments using Espresso.
+By clicking the submit button, user's comment is stored locally, and also sent to Firebase.
+By long clicking on a submitted comment, the comment will be deleted both on Firebase and Android app.
 ![alt tag](https://github.com/yingchenyingchen/Android_App_with_Appengine_MapReduce/blob/master/espresso_comment_test.gif)